smittyfest/EOPL/README.md

 Procedural Representation :- The key to why this works is closures.
 In the Environment interface example, empty-env and extend-env both return functions that behave as apply-env would with the given argument.
-Since each closure saves the state of its lexical scope from when it was invoked,
+Since each closure saves the state of its lexical scope from when it was invoked, we can model the environment as it is built up.

 Interfaces for Recursive Data Types :-